 Aspect Findings scale The deep Web is of a large scale of 307,000 sites, 450,000 databases, and 1,258,000 interfaces.
-It has been rapidly expanding, with 3-7 times increase between 2000-2004. diversity The deep Web is diversely distributed across all subject areas.
-Although e-commerce is a main driving force, the trend of "deepening" emerges not only across all areas, but also relatively more significantly in the non-commerce ones. structural complexity Data sources on the deep Web are mostly structured, with a 3.4 ratio outnumbering unstructured sources, unlike the surface Web. depth Web databases tend to locate shallowly in their sites; the vast majority of 94% can be found at the top-3 levels. search engine coverage The deep Web is not entirely "hidden" from crawling-major search engines cover about one-third of the data.
-However, there seems to be an intrinsic limit of coverage-search engines combined cover roughly the same data, unlike the surface Web. directory coverage While some deep-Web directory services have started to index databases on the Web, their coverage is small, ranging from 0.2% to 15.6%.
+It has been rapidly expanding, with 3-7 times increase between 2000-2004. diversity The deep Web is diversely distributed across all subject areas- Although e-commerce is a main driving force, the trend of "deepening" emerges not only across all areas, but also relatively more significantly in the non-commerce ones. structural Data sources on the deep Web are mostly structured, with a 3.4 ratio outnumbering unstructured complexity sources, unlike the surface Web. depth Web databases tend to locate shallowly in their sites; the vast majority of 94% can be found at the top-3 levels. search The deep Web is not entirely "hidden" from crawling- Major search engines cover about one-third engine of the data.
+However, there seems to be an intrinsic limit of coverage- Search engines combined coverage cover roughly the same data, unlike the surface Web. directory While some deep-Web directory services have started to index databases on the Web, their coverage coverage is small, ranging from $0.2\%$ to $15.6\%$ .

-Table 3.
-Summary of survey findings.
+Table 3: Summary of findings in our survey.